Stress and Deep Sleep: Is there a Link?

 Magnesium

 It is estimated that a staggering 75% of Americans do not get their RDA of Magnesium.
 Magnesium has a calming effect on your body and if taken 1 to 2 hours before bed, it can support quality sleep.
-Unfortunately, the soils that our crops grow in these days are depleted of several minerals, including magnesium.
+Unfortunately, the soils in which our crops grow days are depleted of several important minerals, including magnesium.
 Consult your doctor about supplementing with magnesium for sleep and recovery.

 Create a Sleeping Schedule

 Ideally, you should aim for 7 to 8 hours of sleep per night and go to bed around the same time.
-Even on weekends when many us tend to have drastically different sleeping schedules, you should make an effort not to deviate from your weekday schedule by more than an hour.[4]
+Even on weekends when many of us tend to have drastically different sleeping schedules, you should avoid deviating from your weekday schedule by more than an hour.

 Summary

-Depriving your body of deep sleep, although sometimes unavoidable, is bound to result in increased stress as well as unwanted consequences to your health.
-If you want to address your stress, then improving your sleeping habits is a great place to start.
+Depriving your body of deep sleep, although sometimes unavoidable, is bound to result in increased stress and other unwanted consequences to your health.
+If you want to reduce stress, then improving your sleeping habits is a great place to start.

 Author Shirley Amy